The Story of Basecamp, the Outdoor Industry’s Largest Jobs Board

 Carr admits that there are those in the group who have an “All Lives Matter” perspective.
 Though Basecamp is quick to remove members when discussions turn discriminatory, Carr says it’s also important for those conversations to take place.
 She hopes that those who post biased things have a chance to learn, while those watching the conversations can develop a better understanding of why JEDI is important and necessary for the industry.

 As for members from underserved communities, the feelings around inclusivity in Basecamp vary.
-In her short time in the group, Kensington says, “I think Basecamp is incredibly inclusive.
+In her short time in the group, Kensington said, “I think Basecamp is incredibly inclusive.
 I’m part of the LGBTQ+ community and I think we’re seeing more representation.”

 As for de Jesus, a woman of color, she feels like Basecamp is somewhat of an extension of the Outdoor Retailer show, a place where she feels excluded by the white, male dominated industry.

-“Although there’s been some progress in educating everyone about DEI, there’s always a chance that as a woman of color I will get attacked in [Basecamp] which happened when I last posted about a racism-related topic less than a year ago,” she says.
+“Although there’s been some progress in educating everyone about DEI, there’s always a chance that as a woman of color I will get attacked in [Basecamp] which happened when I last posted about a racism-related topic less than a year ago,” she said.

 She’d like to see some more safety measures and guidelines “on how to make discussions on race, gender, and all other social justice issues safer and more productive.”
 For instance, de Jesus would like to see the administrators “normalize DEI as a mainstream topic within the outdoor industry” rather than “treating DEI as an external or special topic all on its own.”
-She adds, “It isn’t enough to open the space up for the conversation to happen.
+She added, “It isn’t enough to open the space up for the conversation to happen.
 We also have to aspire to make the opportunity a safe learning moment for everyone.”

 That said, de Jesus recognizes the important potential role that Basecamp holds in being a force of change.

-“Basecamp is a connector and a liaison in the industry,” she says.
+“Basecamp is a connector and a liaison in the industry,” she said.
 “It has the power to inform and educate its members and as such can play the role of a conduit for change.
 Basecamp can and should make use of the leverage that it holds to live up to its full potential.”

 An official JEDI statement can be found on Basecamp’s new website and the membership questions for the Facebook group now include a note that they’re “a supportive, inclusive, and anti-racist community of people who work or want to work in the outdoor and active lifestyle industries and uplift marginalized communities.”
 Though they don’t list protocols relating to racist comments in Basecamp, Carr says that she and Celmer use these instances “as an effort to try and have a public-facing productive conversation around systemic racism and deconstructing white privilege.”

-“We will offer resources for further education and invite the offender to learn more,” she adds.
+“We will offer resources for further education and invite the offender to learn more,” she added.
 “If the person continues to slander or make harmful comments, we will remove them from the group.
 We like to leave these comments public-facing, so we can all learn and grow from these exchanges.
 Depending on the nature of the comments, we may delete them if they are harming a marginalized group in the community.”

 All of that said, Carr knows that their work with JEDI is not complete, but is an ever-evolving commitment to better uplift those who are underserved in the outdoors.

-Basecamp of the future
+Basecamp of the Future

 In March, Carr and Celmer formed an LLC, putting Basecamp on the path to becoming far more than a Facebook group.
 Carr currently puts 50 percent of her time into Basecamp, while also raising three kids, consulting with a women’s health startup in Los Angeles, and finding time to be outdoors.